 Quality control and fraud prevention

-Language, Consent, and Privacy
+Language, consent, and privacy

 Language is a first-order constraint

+Africa is home to roughly 1,250 to 2,100+ languages.
+Multi-language workflows are not optional.
+Even within a single country like Nigeria, you may need English, Yoruba, Hausa, Igbo, and Pidgin to reach a broadly representative sample.
 Best practice is translate, back-translate, and pilot-test.
 For lower-literacy audiences, voice notes dramatically expand who can participate.
 Platforms that support participant responses in 100+ languages with consolidated English reporting reduce the translation overhead that otherwise makes multi-country African studies prohibitively expensive.
-Yazi’s survey templates can help standardize question flows across languages while keeping the conversational tone that WhatsApp demands.

 Consent that builds trust

 Many users across African markets associate unsolicited WhatsApp messages with scams.
-This is not paranoia; WhatsApp scams are genuinely widespread, and security researchers consistently flag “move to WhatsApp” as a hallmark of social engineering attacks.
+This is not paranoia — WhatsApp scams are genuinely widespread, and security researchers consistently flag "move to WhatsApp" as a hallmark of social engineering.
+Design your outreach to counter that norm: a verified business sender, a clear study introduction, a named research organisation, and an obvious opt-out.
+Consent must be freely given, informed, specific, and unambiguous.
+For minors, follow national age-of-consent thresholds, which vary across African countries.

 Compliance frameworks

-POPIA (South Africa’s Protection of Personal Information Act) and GDPR principles apply to any study touching South African or EU data subjects.
-Key requirements include lawful basis for processing, data minimization, purpose limitation, storage limitation, and data subject rights.
+POPIA (South Africa's Protection of Personal Information Act) and GDPR principles apply to any study touching South African or EU data subjects.
+Key requirements include lawful basis for processing, data minimisation, purpose limitation, storage limitation, and data subject rights.
+For WhatsApp-based studies, additional considerations include Meta's template approval process, the 24-hour messaging window, and per-conversation billing.
+Yazi's data security documentation outlines GDPR and POPIA compliance posture, including configurable data residency in the EU or South Africa.

 | Sample size per country | Margin of error (95% CI) | Typical use |